Warriors star Draymond Green suspended indefinitely by NBA

 The NBA noted that “this outcome takes into account Green’s repeated history of unsportsmanlike acts.”

+The Warriors didn’t have a statement Wednesday but said Green’s suspension would be addressed at shootaround Thursday in Los Angeles ahead of a game against the Clippers.

-Green was ejected for the 18th time in his career, most among active NBA players.
+The 33-year-old Green, part of four Warriors championships, was ejected for the 18th time in his career — most among active NBA players.

-Green and Nurkic were battling for position early in the third when the two got tangled.
-The Golden State forward appeared to slightly lose his balance, but then inexplicably wheeled around and smacked Nurkic in the face.
+As the Warriors were inbounding the ball near their own bench early in the third quarter in a 119-116 loss at Phoenix, Green and Nurkic were fighting for position near the baseline corner and the two tangled.
+Green appeared to slip slightly then pivoted around right into Nurkic with his right arm connecting with the big man’s face.

-Nurkic immediately crumpled to the ground but eventually got up and stayed in the game.
-The referees reviewed the play before calling Green for a Flagrant 2 foul, which causes an automatic ejection.
+Nurkic fell to the ground instantly and stayed down briefly before getting up to remain in the game.

 “That had nothing to do with basketball,” Nurkic said.
 “I’m just out there trying to play basketball.”